ornatwork/tc_plugins/readme.txt

   *** UniqueBuildnumber adding listener=com.deloitte.acs.UniqueBuildNumber@ca8f43

-4. Configure each project for the unique plugin, the plugin will examine each build number and only replace the build / compile number for those marked unique.
-Example 1.5.0.{unique}
+4. Configure each project for the unique plugin, the plugin will examine each build number and only replace the build / compile number for those marked {unique}  Example 1.5.0.{unique}